 - Operate closed loop scrubbers in zero discharge mode and retain any waste on board until it can be disposed of at the next available port reception facility

 - Avoid discharging scrubber washwater within the 12 nautical mile coastal marine area

 - If switching to compliant fuel (low sulphur fuel oil), do so outside the 12 nautical mile coastal marine area.

 In addition, ships should follow any measures advised by the relevant port and regional authorities.

 Discharges from exhaust gas cleaning systems on ships | Ministry for the Environment (New Zealand risk assessment)

 The new Annex VI sulphur limit [International Maritime Organisation website]

 2021 Guidelines for Exhaust Gas Cleaning Systems (PDF, 447 KB) [International Maritime Organisation website]

-Guidance on the use of exhaust gas cleaning systems (scrubbers) for ports, regional authorities and ships
+Guidance on the use of exhaust gas cleaning systems (scrubbers) for ports, regional authorities and ships in New Zealand waters

 © Ministry for the Environment